surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

   - An Intel CPU
   - AU or VST-compatible host application

-System Requirements (1.5.4 and older):

-  - Mac OS X 10.3.9 or newer
-  - An Intel CPU or PowerPC G4/G5 CPU (1 GHz or faster)

-To install, drag the file “SURGE.component” to the “Components” link, “SURGE.vst” to the “VST” link and the directory “Vember Audio” to the “Application Support” link as instructed in the DMG file.
-This will install SURGE for all users on your computer.
+To install, run the packaged installer.
+You will be given the option of automatically installing the AU ("Surge.component"), the VST2 ("Surge.vst") and the VST3 ("Surge.vst3") to their correct locations.
+The factory presets and wavetables will also be automatically installed.

+Running the packaged installer will install Surge for all of the users of your computer.

-If you wish to install SURGE only for a single user, drag the contents to the following paths instead (\~ is your home directory):
+~If you wish to install **Surge** only for a single user, drag the contents to the following paths instead (\~ is your home directory):~

+~Surge.component -\> \~/Library/Audio/Plug-Ins/Components/~
-SURGE.component -\> \~/Library/Audio/Plug-Ins/Components/
+~Surge.vst -\> \~/Library/Audio/Plug-Ins/VST/~
-SURGE.vst -\> \~/Library/Audio/Plug-Ins/VST/
+~Surge.vst3 -\> \~/Library/Audio/Plug-Ins/VST3/~
-Vember Audio -\> \~/Library/Application Support/
+~Vember Audio -\> \~/Library/Application Support/~

 Audio Units, AU is a trademark of Apple Computer, Inc
 VST is a trademark of Steinberg Media Technologies GmbH

 ### On Windows

-On the windows platform, SURGE is delivered as a VST plug-in instrument and need a compatible host application to work.
+On the Windows platform, **Surge** is delivered as a VST plug-in instrument and needs a compatible host application to work.

 System Requirements: